mohitsorde/jsosrm/README.md

 - *_arrayOfUtilKeys_* - array of keys of instance utility methods to be executed in order on input value

 In case of ValidatorBaseClass instances, returns an object with the following keys:
- -  isValid: equals _true_ if all validations succeed, else is _false_
+ -  isValid - equals _true_ if all validations succeed, else is _false_
- -  testKey: equals key of the validation that failed
+ -  testKey - equals key of the validation that failed

 ```js
 let test = validator.exec('t3432df', [